xenharmonic-devs/blob/README.md

 ### Commiting

-Commiting has nothing special rules, you can write anything inside the message, but in the future we might shift over to using [commitizen](http://commitizen.github.io/cz-cli/).
+Commiting has no special rules, you can write anything inside the message, but in the future we might shift over to using [commitizen](http://commitizen.github.io/cz-cli/).

 When you commit, then the linter will check the code and stop the commit process, if it finds any errors.
 It will also